AEGEE/MyAEGEE/README.md

 **URL MAPPING for Linux**: You don't have to do anything, the mapping is handled by `start.sh`.

 You will have to wait for up to 20'.
 A message appears when the bootstrap completes, and you can check if it works in the ways described in the [Usage section](#accessing-it).
+Note that sometimes there WILL be red output, but it is not necessarily indicator of an error (unless it's the VERY last message, and it begins with the word "ERROR")

 See [below](#startsh-and-makefile) for explanation of `start.sh`